jerry1ye10/cis-195-f20/tutorials/tutorial-2/tutorial-2.md

 2. Skim through the table view delegate and datasource methods and their descriptions in the Apple Documentation for [UITableViewDelegate](https://developer.apple.com/documentation/uikit/uitableviewdelegate), and [UITableViewDataSource](https://developer.apple.com/documentation/uikit/uitableviewdatasource).

 Do the following:
-1. Adding to your `tut2_lastname_firstname.txt` file, note down 2 methods from UITableViewDelegate, and 3 from UITableViewDataSource, that you think are essential to create a fully functioning table view.
-If you think there are more methods that could be useful, note them down too!
+1. Note down methods from UITableViewDelegate, and 3 from UITableViewDataSource, that you think are essential to create a fully functioning table view.
-2. For each method, describe in detail (2-3 sentences) what it does.
+2. Have a basic understanding of what each method does

 ---

-## Submission

-* Submit `tut2_lastname_firstname.txt` on Canvas.
-* **Don't forget - there is no late policy for tutorials.
-Submit by the deadline!**